kwizl/restaurant/README.md

 ## Getting Start

 #### Get a local copy
-Now you need a copy of this application, if you are using Git:
+Now you need a copy of this application if you are using Git:
 ```js
 git@github.com:kwizl/restaurant.git
 ```
-Otherwise just hit (Download Zip) on green button (Clone or Download) at top of this page.
+Click (Download Zip) on the green button (Clone or Download) on this page.

 #### Run App

-In order to run the App on your browser:
 - Open your command prompt or terminal and navigate inside the downloaded project
 - Type in the terminal `npm install`
 - Type in the terminal `npx webpack` or `npx webpack --watch`